UIUC-ECE374B/su25/_resources/No-group-assignments.md

 ### Datapoint #1

-In SP23 I there was a problem in the Divide and Conquer lab that was also assigned in the homework.
+In SP23, there was a problem in the Divide and Conquer lab that was also assigned in the homework.

 ![](/materials/posts/no-group-work/lab-problem.png)